isomerpages/imda-oin/_ongoing-national-innovation-challenges/1b-trade-and-connectivity-challenge-2020.md

 <h5>What We Are Looking For</h5>
-•	Outcome 1: The solution we are seeking should be able to cater to the multiple skills possessed by our employees, and be able to optimally allocate resources to the task at hand, without overburdening the employee.<br>
+•	Outcome 1: The solution we are seeking should be able to cater to the multiple skills possessed by our employees, and be able to optimally allocate resources to the task at hand, without overburdening the employee.<br><br>
 •	Outcome 2: The solution should be able to track the utilisation of equipment, such as forklifts and reach trucks.<br><br>

 Based on the data collected, the solution should be able to calculate the predicted level of productivity for each day, based on the number of employees available and their individual productivity level.
 Such calculations may be used to provide recommendations for optimal resource allocation, in fulfilling the total number of orders for the day.